 • Hardware Flow Control: None

-After setting up Realterm connect the PIC board with COM port and switch it on.
-After that the process is same as given above for Hyperterminal.
+After setting up Realterm, connect the PIC board with COM port and switch it on.
+You will receive a message on Realterm as shown above.

 Understanding the USART library for PIC18 Microcontroller